mpetroff/pannellum/doc/json-config-parameters.md

 #### `pitch` (number)

-Specifies the pitch portion of the hot spot's location.
+Specifies the pitch portion of the hot spot's location, in degrees.

 #### `yaw` (number)

-Specifies the yaw portion of the hot spot's location.
+Specifies the yaw portion of the hot spot's location, in degrees.

 #### `type` (string)